 The certificate requires 15 credits, five courses, and a capstone project integrated into another course.
 The courses and capstone project can “double count” for both major and certificate credit.
-Certificate seekers are urged to consult the digital studies advisor at the earliest possible opportunity to declare their intent to pursue the certificate and start their own individualized academic course planning.
+Certificate seekers are urged to consult the digital studies advisor at the earliest possible opportunity to declare the certificate and start their own individualized academic course planning.

 Courses must include one of each of the following:

 - Digital Studies Core Course (C): Art 107, Com Arts 200, ENGL 178, Journ 175, LIS 201

 - Digital Information Structures Course (I)

 - Digital Media Topics Course (M)

 - Visuality in Digital Design Topics Course (V)